Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Collision of 3 PW laser and 30 G e V electron beam

 We obtain the instantaneous wave vectors through a wavelet transform of the laser electric field at $y=z=0$ and plot them as red curves in Fig.~\ref{upshift30}.
 For comparison, we also plot the wave vectors of the same laser without encountering an electron beam as black curves.
-Due to the tight focus, the laser has a short Rayleigh length and the Gouy phase induces a down chirp of the wave vectors near the focal point.
+Due to the tight focus, the laser has a short Rayleigh length, so the Gouy phase induces a down chirp of the wave vectors near the focal point.
 The red curves clearly show a laser wave vector upshift in the region of pair plasma creation.
 The maximum wave vector upshift reaches a value of $\sim0.2\%$.
+The value, however, decreases as the pair plasma expands.

 In the top panels of Fig.~\ref{upshift30}, we plot the homodyne signal $(c\varepsilon_0/2) |E-E_r| $.
 Strong signals exhibit in the regions of pair plasma creation.
 The plots show that the interference signal immediately appears when the pairs are initially created.
 As the pair density grows, the signal reaches a maximum intensity of $\unit[1.2\times10^{20}]{Wcm^{-2}}$,which can be easily detected in an experiment.
-At $\unit[0.18]{ps}$, the homodyne signal intensity increases by $~\unit[5\times10^{19}]{Wcm^{-2}}$ within a single laser period indicating a $~0.16\%$ laser wave vector upshift.
+At $t\geq \unit[0.18]{ps}$, the homodyne signal intensity increases by $~\unit[5\times10^{19}]{Wcm^{-2}}$ within a single laser period indicating a $~0.16\%$ laser wave vector upshift.